Erply Cloud ERP 2014 Update 2 Released

 Receipt printout can now display multiple card payments.

 Sorting order in sales reports has been fixed.

-Tracking of fulfilled and partially fulfilled POs has been improved in Late Deliveries Report, PO Report and the “Product Information” pop-up (which can be opened from Inventory list, or from an invoice row)
+Tracking of fulfilled and partially fulfilled POs have been improved in Late Deliveries Report, PO Report and the “Product Information” pop-up (which can be opened from the Inventory list, or from an invoice row)